Smart-IoT-Systems/genesis-uca/docs/examples/2.thingml_localhost/README.md

 We also need to specify that we should generate Java code from our ThingML program.
 To do so, we set the property 'target_language' to java.

 Finally, we specify that our InternalComponent will be deployed on our InfrastructureComponent.
 To do so, we need to create a containement relationship between the two components by clicking on 'Add Link > Containment'.
-Select the proper nodes and click on 'add'.
+Select the proper nodes and click on the 'add' button.

 ## Deploy

 Click on 'Deploy > All'.
+This will send our deployment model to the GeneSIS deployment engine and trigger the deployment.

 Once the deployment started, you can observe deployment logs in the console where you started GeneSIS.
 In particular, you will see: (i) the ThingML compiler generating the Java code, (ii) the generated code being build, and (iii) the generated binary being uploaded on the target host before it is started.
 Once the deployment completed, you should see the logs depicted in the figure below (please note that the highlighted line indicates the result of the execution of the ThingML program).